How to Make Peach Crumble

 I do however know how to make crumbles and cobblers because they are pretty foolproof.

-When we got home, I set to work making my peach crumble.
-I originally was going to make it a crumble/cobbler but that is basically taking all the yummy sugary goodness and using it for both the crust and the topping.
+When we got home from Atlanta, I set to work making my peach crumble.
+I originally was going to make it a crumble/cobbler but that is basically taking all the yummy sugary goodness and using it for both the crust and the crumble topping.

 Since we are desperately trying to watch what we eat at this small house, I opted for the crumble only.